Namespaces

 3. Put using namespace::std before the name is used.

-Do NOT use option 3.
+Do NOT use options 2 or 3.
 You may see it used, even in text books, but it is bad programming practice.

 Examples